 Despite how common this condition actually is, there are many myths and areas of confusion about PCOS.
-And unfortunately, many women that have the disorder go undiagnosed.
-To set the facts straight, we’ve answered six of the most common PCOS-related questions that patients ask us.
+And unfortunately, many women who have the disorder go undiagnosed.
+To set the facts straight about PCOS and PCOS and fertility, we’ve answered six of the most commonly asked questions from patients.

 1. What is PCOS?